freedev/solr-custom-payload-score-qparser-plugin/README.md

 # Solr Custom Payload Score QParser Plugin

-This custom Query Parser is based on the standard `payload_score` but add two parameters `slop` and `inOrder`, this let you handle queries with terms in any order and that matches only few terms.
+This custom Query Parser, based on the standard `payload_score`, let you add two new parameters to the former: `slop` and `inOrder`, this let you handle queries with terms in any order and that matches only few terms.

 Example document: